Tuesday, October 7, 2014

 October 7, 2014

-I took my six-year old son, Nico, on a cruise and his behavior wasn’t that bad, despite all the excitement happening around him.
-Not to mention his conduct was my main fear and trepidation with taking my young child on this cruise.
-I’ll have to admit, as you can read so far in this first paragraph, I was expecting Armageddon when I unleashed my son on that Carnival cruise ship.
-And that havoc I thought would begin as soon as we got of that charter bus we took to travel, the 70 miles, from our house, to the Port of Miami.
+I took my six-year-old son, Nico, on a cruise, and his behavior wasn't bad despite all the excitement around him.
+His conduct was my main fear and trepidation when taking my young child on this cruise.
+I'll have to admit, as you can read so far in this first paragraph, I was expecting Armageddon when I unleashed my son on that Carnival cruise ship.
+And that havoc I thought would begin as soon as we got off that charter bus we took to travel the 70 miles from our house to the Port of Miami.

-I had nightmares in the months since booking this trip Nico, somehow would make his way towards the control room by battling the crew as they try in vain to thwart his mutiny.
-Only to lose to his cunning, manipulative, six-year old ways and he would commandeer the ship!
+I had nightmares in the months since booking this trip.
+Nico somehow makes his way toward the control room by battling the crew as they try to thwart his mutiny in vain.
+Only to lose to his cunning, manipulative, six-year-old ways, and he would commandeer the ship!

-“C’ap’n, t' a little pirate has taken t' twelve deck and be forcin' his way into quarters!"
+"Cap'n, a little pirate has taken to twelve decks and be forcin' his way into quarters!"

-“Begad, ye bilge-sucking, swines!
-Hold that scallywag aft you yellow belles.
-It’s only a lad!”
+"Begad, ye bilge-sucking, swine!
+Hold that scallywag aft, you yellow belles.
+It's only a lad!"

-I wouldn’t put that thought past my son and his cunning abilities.
-That also goes for my other son Christopher for that matter.
-But he wasn’t going on this excursion.
+I wouldn't put that thought past my son and his cunning abilities.
+That also applies to my other son, Christopher.
+But he wasn't going on this excursion.
 The stomach flu had his number.

 [Alarms going off inside the bridge of the giant ship.]